armlesswunder/d2rCloneTrackerAndroid/README.md

 ## The app is wrong, it says X/6 status when really the status is Y/6

 Thats because this app relies on human input to keep track of statuses.
 If someone enters the wrong status, you will get the wrong status.
 Be mad at people, not my poor, diligent, and loyal software.

-## Why isn't this app on Play Store?
-It was submitted to the app store recently and is pending publication.
-Google reviews all apps before publishing.
-It could take up to a week before it appears reliably in Play Store.
-For now just go to releases and download apk to install on your device.